-Should you have any questions about your child’s swimming development or generally about how Learn to Swim works then please feel free to talk to either your specific teacher or any Learn to Swim teacher after the sessions finish, which is 8.00pm on a Thursday and 8.30pm on a Friday.
+Should you have any questions about your child’s swimming development or generally about how Learn to Swim works then please feel free to talk to either your specific teacher or any Learn to Swim teacher after the sessions finish.

 We will answer your queries as best we can, as time permits.
 On a Friday, in particular, you will normally find a Learn to Swim teacher close to the Club Desk.
 If not, someone at the desk should be able to point you in the right direction or locate a teacher.

 The message therefore is – don’t hesitate to ask!
 If you have a query don’t worry about catching a teacher for an explanation.
 We are just as keen to keep a close understanding and communication with parents.

 In line with that sentiment, here is some feedback for parents/guardians from the teachers regarding kit.

 We expect all swimmers to arrive in correct attire and on time ready for each session.
 All teaching equipment is provided by the club.

 - Goggles.
 It is obviously a disruption to the lessons if swimmers are struggling with their goggles.
 If parents/guardians could check that their child’s goggles fit and are properly fastened then it will help us and them to concentrate on the teaching.

 - Boys Swim Trunks.
 Whilst we don’t insist on a certain type of trunks, parents/guardians should be aware that large and/or baggy surf style shorts have a dragging effect which makes it harder for the swimmer to achieve good body position and stroke development and can therefore slow a swimmer’s progression.